How much does a leased nursing home bond cost in Florida?

 What’s the fine print?

-Leased nursing home bonds in Florida can be issued for 1- or 3-year terms, with or without a set expiration date.
+Leased nursing home bonds in Florida can be issued for one- or three-year terms, with or without a set expiration date.
 The term of your bond will directly effect your bond premium.

 The agency can terminate the bond by giving written notice of termination to the surety at least 60 days prior to the effective termination date.